appknox/vulnerabilities/vulnerabilities/107_api_openssl_ccs_injection/success_message.md

-he the host is not vulnerable to OpenSSL CCS Injection
+The the host is not vulnerable to OpenSSL CCS Injection